rail2025/BeastieBuddy-App/README.md

 ### Windows Security Warning

-BeastieBuddy is currently distributed without a commercial code-signing certificate, so Windows may display an **"Unknown publisher"** warning when you first run it.
+BeastieBuddy is distributed without a commercial code-signing certificate, so Windows may display an **"Unknown publisher"** warning when you first run it.

-This warning appears because the application is not currently digitally signed with a certificate recognized by Windows.
-It does **not** mean that the application is known to contain malware.
+This warning appears because the application is not digitally signed with a certificate recognized by Windows.
+It does **not** mean that the app has malware.

-BeastieBuddy's source code is publicly available in this repository for inspection, and you can build the application yourself if you prefer.
+BeastieBuddy's code is available in this repository for inspection, and you can build the application yourself if you prefer.

 If you downloaded BeastieBuddy from this official GitHub repository/release: